libo010/bo-li-portfolio/final-project-part-two.md

 Interview 1: First year grad student with no experience in neither data visualization nor snow sprots

-Interview 2: Master student with some experience snowboarding, have been to a couple of trips near Pittsburgh
+Interview 2: Master student with some experience snowboarding, have been to a couple of trips near Pittsburgh, beginner level

 Interview 3: Female student with some course works experience in data visualization